 - Information about free Wi-Fi and international phones on transit and terminal airports

 In short you must know your itinerary well.
-Please give a copy of your itinerary and your U.S. address to your family and friends.
+Do consider giving a copy of your itinerary and your U.S. address to your family and friends.
 You can also email a copy of your itinerary to the person who would pick you at the airport.

 Traveler’s checks are safe

 Traveler’s checks are a safe and easy way to protect your travel money.
 Following are the advantages of using traveler’s checks.

 - These checks are easily available.
 Merchants and financial institutions accept traveler’s checks all over the world.

 - Traveler’s checks are offered in different currencies and denominations.